-Alongside medication and a proper treatment plan, home remedies for asthma can play an important role in keeping symptoms under control.
-Remedies range from simply identifying triggers to making various lifestyle adjustments.
+Alongside medication and a proper treatment plan, home remedies can help in keeping asthma symptoms under control.

-One of the most effective home remedies for asthma is identifying and eliminating triggers for asthma attacks.
-These triggers vary from person to person, although the
+One of the most effective home remedies for asthma is determining and eliminating triggers of asthma attacks.
+While these may vary from person to person, some common triggers

 - smoke, especially from tobacco, but also from burning wood or grass